Spud (novel)

 Spud is a 2005 novel by South African author, actor, playwright and producer, John van de Ruit.
-A comedic sometimes sad yet straight forward novel that captures the humor of life in boarding school, through the diary of John 'Spud' Milton.
-The book is written in the style of a diary.
-The story begins on the morning of Spud's first day at a private boarding school, following his year and experiences with the often eccentric characters found in the school environment.
+It is a comedic story about life in a boarding school through the diary of John 'Spud' Milton and the "crazy eight" - eight boys in Spud's year and house at school.
 The diary also follows Spud's family life.

 A sequel, titled Spud: The Madness Continues, was released in mid-2007.
 It details Spud's second year of boarding school and trip to England paid by Wombat, his crazy grandmother.

-In June 2009, the third book in the Spud series was released.
-Titled Spud: Learning to Fly.
-This book details Spud's third year at a school based on Michaelhouse, where he is now back at school and Pike returns for Post-Matric years and is a prefect.
-Pike being made a prefect means the Crazy Eight are vulnerable and cannot do anything without getting in trouble.
+In June 2009, the third book in the series was released, titled Spud: Learning to Fly.
+This book details Spud's third year at a school.

-The fourth and final book in the series, detailing Spud's Matric year, was released August 2012, under the title "Spud: Exit, Pursued by a Bear."
+The fourth book in the series, detailing Spud's Matric year, was released August 2012, under the title Spud: Exit, Pursued by a Bear.

+The fifth and final book was released in November 2024, under the title Spud: The Reunion.

-After commercial success in South Africa (it won the 2006 Booksellers award), the United States saw a release of this book 2007.
-It is now available in North America.
+After commercial success in South Africa and winning the 2006 Booksellers award, Spud was released in North America in 2007.